Lion’s Mane Jelly (Cyanea capillata)

 Lion’s mane jelly on the beach (photo credit: Katie Corliss)

-Habitat: Most commonly found from Arctic waters down to Washington state, but also ranges down to southern California.
+Habitat: They are most commonly found from Arctic waters down to Washington state, but also range down to southern California.

 Diet: This large species feeds on small animals including zooplankton, crustaceans, fish, and other jellies.